-A controversial “pre-debut” pictorial for Duterte’s granddaughter Isabelle was held there in December 2017, spawning memes in the age of social media and the hilarious parody account Malacañang Catering and Services.
+A controversial “pre-debut” pictorial for Duterte’s granddaughter Isabelle was held there in December 2017, spawning memes in the age of social media and the Facebook parody account Malacañang Catering and Services.

-Long before social media, the young Victoria Quirino was thrust into the public life and private heartaches of Malacañang.
+Long before social media, the young Victoria Quirino was thrust into public life and private heartaches of Malacañang.
 Her father Elpidio Quirino came into the presidency a widow.
-His wife Alicia and three of their five children were massacred during the Japanese Occupation.
-He survived the shooting along with his daughter Victoria and son Tomas.

 Victoria continued to live in Malacañang and functioned as first lady even after she got married.

 First Lady Eva Macapagal started the commissioning of busts of national heroes by Guillermo Tolentino, which now line the Heroes Hall in the palace.
 Formerly named the Social Hall, it was built by Quezon for informal gatherings, and has since been used for state dinners with foreign dignitaries.

 Ironically, it was from this hall that Marcos and Estrada walked to leave the palace.